alegunta-git/turbo-guide/books/notes selfHelp.md

 * THE RULES OF WELL-DESIGNED WRITING  : Rule 1: Make Key Information Immediately Visible bottom line up front (BLUF) , 2: Separate Distinct Ideas
 * **Rule 3: Place Related Ideas Together , Order Ideas by Priority , Include Headings , 6 : Consider Using Visuals**

+**Decisions are temporary**
+"But what if ...?"
+"What happens when ...?"
+"Don't we need to plan for ...?"
+Don't make up problems you don't have yet.
+It's not a problem until it's a real problem.
+Most of the things you worry about never happen anyway.
+Besides, the decisions you make today don't need to last forever.
+It's easy to shoot  down good ideas, interesting policies, or worthwhile experiments by assuming that whatever you decide now needs to work for years on end.
+It's just not so, especially for a small business.
+If circumstances change, your decisions can change.
+Decisions are temporary

 ## Book :Self-Discipline: How to Develop Spartan Discipline, Unbreakable Mental Toughness, and Relentless Willpower
 - Spartan Minimalism , “Luxury dilutes hunger.”— Robin Sharma
 - “Our life is frittered away by detail.
 Simplify, simplify.”— Henry David Thoreau “Simplicity is the ultimate sophistication.”— Leonardo da Vinci